 In 2005 WPS conducted its first fund-raising benefit Safari, to helping victims of the tsunami disaster in Asia.
 It has since raised a total of $27,500 through volunteer Photo Safaris conducted to benefit other International and domestic disasters and earthquakes, and it has provided hundreds of free safari gift certificates to the silent auctions of local non-profit charitable organizations.

 In that year WPS also conducted its first International safaris in Paris and in Buenos Aires and expanded its domestic itineraries to include New York City, Frederick, Baltimore and Annapolis, MD and Yellowstone National Park.
-Eleven other professional photographers have now joined David as instructors in such specialties as portrait, nature, street, model trains, and drone photography.
+Eleven other professional photographers have now joined David as instructors in such specialties as portrait, nature, street, pets, model trains, and drone photography.

-The intervening years have produced a revamped website, a new logo, and many new safaris, including an exciting flyover of World War II aircraft in 2015, food and fireworks, Marine Corps Silent Drill Team, and “Icons of Capitol Hill” safaris, a Paris on the Potomac excursion, and several safaris at George Washington’s Mount Vernon, a visit to the Embassy of Italy, snowfaris (in the snow!), pillow fights, snowball fights, nature safaris capturing eagles, snow geese and wolves, safaris at the National Gallery of Art and many other museums and local cathedrals, safaris at Reagan Washington National Airport and at the Willard Hotel as well as private tutoring.
-Those years have also seen complimentary remarks about WPS in the U.S. Congressional Record and dozens of 5-star reviews for WPS on Trip Advisor, Viator and Google, and the awarding of Trip Advisor Certificates of Excellence to WPS every year since 2013, culminating into Trip Advisor's Hall of Fame Award, given to WPS in 2018 along with a high ranking as the No. 1 Photography Tour and No. 4 out of 58 Outdoor Activities in DC!
+The intervening years have produced a revamped website, a new logo, and many new safaris, including an exciting flyover of World War II aircraft in 2015, food and fireworks, Marine Corps Silent Drill Team, and a Paris on the Potomac excursion, and several safaris at George Washington’s Mount Vernon, a visit to the Embassy of Italy, snowfaris (in the snow!), pillow fights, snowball fights, nature safaris capturing eagles, snow geese and wolves, composition safaris at the National Gallery of Art and many other museums and local cathedrals, safaris at Reagan Washington National Airport and at the Willard Hotel as well as private tutoring.
+Those years have also seen complimentary remarks about WPS in the U.S. Congressional Record and dozens of 5-star reviews for WPS on Trip Advisor, Viator and Google, and the awarding of Trip Advisor Certificates of Excellence to WPS every year since 2013, culminating into Trip Advisor's Hall of Fame Award, given to WPS in 2018 along with a high ranking as the No. 1 Photography Tour and No. 3 out of 63 Outdoor Activities in DC!